tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 [![Language](https://img.shields.io/badge/Language-JavaScript-f1e05a.svg)](https://nodejs.org/en)
 [![Driver](https://img.shields.io/badge/Driver-mysql2-blue.svg)](https://github.com/sidorares/node-mysql2)

+TiDB is a MySQL-compatible database, and [node-mysql2](https://github.com/sidorares/node-mysql2) is a fast [mysqljs/mysql](https://github.com/mysqljs/mysql) compatible MySQL driver for Node.js.

 The following guide will show you how to connect to TiDB with Node.js driver [node-mysql2](https://github.com/sidorares/node-mysql2) and perform basic SQL operations like create, read, update, and delete.

 > **Notice:**
->
-> TiDB is a MySQL-compatible database, which means you can connect to TiDB in your application using your familiar MySQL driver/ORM framework.
 >
 > The only difference is that if you connect to a TiDB Serverless cluster with public endpoint, you **MUST** [enable TLS connection on the mysql2 driver](#connect-with-connection-options).